Multicomponent multiscatter capture of Dark Matter: Two-component Multiscattering Formalism

 where:

+Equation~\ref{equation:CnSolved} arises from imposing a cutoff on the integral over velocity which arises from the step function in Eq.~(\ref{eq:gij_solved}), the probability for capture after $i$ scatters with A and $j$ scatters with B. This is because for a given scattering scenario defined by $i$ scatters with A and $j$ scatters with B, there exists a velocity above which DM will not be captured, given by the first term in the step function of Eq.~(\ref{eq:gij_solved}).

-We now go on to analytically show how the MCMS formalism reduces to the SCMS formalism in the appropriate limit.
+We now go on to analytically show how the multi-component multiscatter formalism reduces to the single-component multiscatter formalism in the appropriate limit.
 First, we consider the case of an object made entirely of nucleus A, i.e., $f_A = 1$ and $f_B = 0$.
-The SCMS formalism would describe the capture rate of this object as \cite{Bramante:2017,Ilie:2020Comment} :
+The single-component formalism would describe the capture rate of this object as \cite{Bramante:2017,Ilie:2020Comment} :